Egbert-Azure/sdltrs/README.md

   * Emulate EG 3210 Programmable Graphics Adaptor for Genie III
   * Support some David Keil's TRS-80 Emulator extensions

+SDL(2)TRS is based on Tim Mann's excellent TRS-80 emulator [xtrs] and also has very low system requirements: it works on all platforms supported by the [SDL] library, even on machines with only a few hundred MHz of CPU speed.

 ## License

   [BSD 2-Clause](LICENSE)